College of Engineering

 - National Initiative for Cybersecurity Education (NICE)

 - National Initiative for Cybersecurity Careers and Studies

 - Department of Homeland Security Critical Infrastructure Sectors

 Learning by Doing

 College of Engineering students will learn to address cyber-related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
-The first-year projects curriculum utilizes a unique hardware platform (mobile electronics kit, computing kit) to provide students hands-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
+The first-year projects curriculum utilizes a hardware platform (mobile electronics kit, computing kit) to provide students hands-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
 This curriculum cultivates problem-solving and critical thinking skills.
 Students look at problems (typically in the cyberspace domain), design algorithms and propose them as solutions.
-Finally, they analyze them.
+Finally, they analyze them the solutions.